ThomasJager99/Dev_log/README.md

 Planned goals:

-1. Write 1–2 posts per week
+1. Write summary post at the end of the week
 2. Focus on Python, SQL, Linux, and automation
-3. Launch a GitHub Pages site later
+3. Build a complete HomeLab to train real-world server skills and workflows.

 ---